-Nat Robinson is the VP of Marketing & Business Development for SlideRocket and was SlideRocket's first employee.
-He currently manages SlideRocket's brand, corporate marketing programs and strategic partner programs.
+Nat Robinson is the VP of Marketing and Business Development for SlideRocket and was SlideRocket’s first employee.
+He currently manages SlideRocket’s brand, corporate marketing programs and strategic partner programs.
 He has over 19 years of information technology and marketing experience including a 13 year tenure at Oracle Corporation in a variety of field and corporate marketing roles.
 Nat holds a BSc. in Information Design from Wellington Polytech in New Zealand where he was born.

 In this conversation, Nat discusses SlideRocket’s new HTML 5 output, and why you should be interested in this feature if you use an iPad or another mobile device.

 Geetesh: What does SlideRocket’s playback abilities using HTML 5 for the iPad and iPhone signify to mobile audiences out there – can they view any SlideRocket presentation now on their iPad, even without Flash support?
 Tell us more.